owid/etl/docs/getting-started/building-datasets.md

+!!! info "You will learn more about the structure and design of the ETL in the next [section](../../architecture/)"

 Every step in the dag has a URI.
-For example, the Human Development Reports (by the UNDP) dataset has the URI:
+For example, the Human Development Reports (by the UNDP):

+*[URI]: Uniform Resource Identifier
 *[UNDP]: United Nations Development Programme

 ```
 data://garden/un/2022-11-29/undp_hdr
 ```

-!!! note
+??? note "How are URIs built?"

     How a URI of a dataset will make more sense in upcoming sections.
 But it mainly consists of four main parts:

-        data://[channel]/[namespace]/[version]/[dataset]
+        <channel>://<channel>/<namespace>/<version>/<dataset>

     * **channel**: Level of curation of the dataset.
 In this case, the channel is `garden`.
     * **namespace**: A way to group similar datasets.
 Similarity might come from the topic (e.g. `health`) or from the source (as in this example, `un`).